AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/authoring.md

 >
 >Note that in components mode, tapping or clicking on content selects it for editing.
 If you wish to navigate your content by following links, switch to [preview mode.](#preview-mode)

-Depending on the content you select, you may have different in-place editing options and you may additional information and options for the content in the [component rail.](#component-rail)
+Depending on the content you select, you may have different in-place editing options and you may additional information and options for the content in the [properties rail.](#properties-rail)

 ### Editing Plain Text {#edit-plain-text}